Lucy Hanna

 Lucy Hanna is an American artist, photographer, and filmmaker based in Seattle, Washington and San Francisco, California.

 Hanna directed the film Shaken & Stirred (2009) and has photographed Mia Zapata, a Seattle singer that fronted the punk band The Gits.

 Life and work

-Hanna moved from Wichita, Kansas to Seattle, Washington in 1989 and photographed the Seattle music scene during the 1990s.
+Hanna moved from Wichita, Kansas, to Seattle, Washington, in 1989 and photographed the Seattle music scene during the 1990s.

 She has a Bachelor of Arts degree in Film and Sculpture and has attended the San Francisco Art Institute (SFAI) studying under artist Tony Labat and filmmaker Jay Rosenblatt.

 Hanna's photographs of Mia Zapata, a Seattle singer that fronted the punk band The Gits, were included prominently in the 2008 documentary film The Gits and were included in the 2003 reissue of the Gits album Enter: The Conquering Chicken and in periodicals SPIN, CMJ, Seattle Weekly, Dazed & Confused, Rockrgirl, The Seattle Times, and Rolling Stone.
 They were also used in episodes of the television shows 48 Hours and Dateline NBC.

 She appeared (along with Tad Doyle of the band TAD) in Paul Westerberg's "Dyslexic Heart" music video from the motion picture Singles.

+In 2013, The Project Room in Seattle hosted These Streets, a play that was based on and celebrated women musicians of 80s and 90s Seattle, included an interview by Hana (DBA Lucy Hanna) of Elizabeth Davis-Simpson and Valerie Agnew (formerly of Seattle band 7 Year Bitch) on music, bands and life.
+A group exhibit, curated by Gretta Harley and Sarah Rudinoff, included Hanna's photographs (DBA Lucy Hanna) of Mia Zapata with The Gits, Gretta Harley, and 7 Year Bitch.
+From NPR's All Things Considered: "So Harley and Rudinoff set out to tell that story.
+They starting talking to women who'd been part of Seattle's rock community, and eventually videotaped more than 30 conversations with women like Valerie Agnew and Elizabeth Davis, the drummer and the bassist for the band 7 Year Bitch.
+Davis and Agnew recall that the female musicians of the Pacific Northwest were far from invisible, especially when they toured Europe.
+Their promotion was a little inaccurate, though: Show posters would advertise them as 'the godmothers of Riot Grrls,' even though the Riot Grrl movement got its start 60 miles south of Seattle, in Olympia, and many of the Seattle women say they were more into music than Riot Grrl feminism."